Sohag: Geography

 Sohag lies on a fertile agricultural plain on the western bank of the Nile, approximately 6 km southwest of Akhmim.
 The city includes two islands; Karaman-ez-Zahur Island is larger and uninhabited, and ez-Zahur Island (جزيرة الزهور, Ǧazīrat az-Zuhur, "Flower Island") has some homes.

 Economy

-The city Sohag itself encloses only a few archaeological sites, hence tourism represents only a small portion of the city's income.
+The city of Sohag itself encloses only a few archaeological sites, hence tourism represents only a small portion of the city's income.
 Other sources of income include trade, small industries of carpets, furniture, spinning and weaving and sugar.
 Administrative and educational services are two big sectors of income.